forestdussault/genomeAnnouncements/README.md

                         at: https://submit.ncbi.nlm.nih.gov/genbank/template/s
                         ubmission/
   -s SRA, --sra SRA     Path to a folder containing the fastq files used to
                         make the assemblies.
-These fastqfiles will be renamed to match assembly names
+These fastq files will be renamed to match assembly names
 ```